Explore the King's Apartments at Versailles | A royal experience

 Things to know before booking tickets

-• Access: Tickets to the King's Apartment are sold separately from the general Palace of Versailles admission.
+• Access: Tickets to the King's Apartment are sold separately from the general Versailles Palace admission.
 Ensure you purchase the correct ticket for entry.

 • Limited availability or high demand: Due to the popularity of the King's Apartment, tickets often sell out quickly.
 Book in advance to secure your spot.